-A fair and reasonable outcome would be for IFM to put Mr L, as far as possible, into the position he would now be in but for the unsuitable advice he was given.
+A fair and reasonable outcome would be for IFM to put Mr W, as far as possible, into the position he would now be in but for the unsuitable advice he was given.

-Properly advised, I think Mr L would've transferred to the BSPS2 and his benefits would now be preserved in that scheme.
-I acknowledge that Mr L had an aspiration to retire from age 60.
-However, he was about 19 years away from that age when IFM advised him.
+Properly advised, I think Mr W would've transferred to the BSPS2 and his benefits would now be preserved in that scheme.
+I acknowledge that he had an aspiration to retire somewhere around age 55 to 58.
+However, he was at least several years away from that target retirement age when IFM advised him.
 I think it's fair to say that plans about retirement can change over such a long period of time.
-I'm not persuaded that there's sufficient contemporaneous evidence that supports the position Mr L would've started taking his safeguarded benefits which involved taking a regular income from age 60.
-And I'm not convinced it could be reasonably determined at the time that the PPF was the likely better option for Mr L. And so I think, given his age and the lack of clarity surrounding when he would retire, the BSPS2 was likely the better option for him based on what was known at the time and that at age 65 the BSPS2 would provide a higher level of benefits than the PPF.
+I'm not persuaded that there's sufficient contemporaneous evidence that supports the position Mr W would've started taking his safeguarded benefits which involved taking a regular income between age 55 and 58.
+And I'm not convinced it could be reasonably determined at the time that the PPF was the likely better option for Mr W. And so I think, given his age and the lack of clarity surrounding when he would retire, the BSPS2 was likely the better option for him based on what was known at the time and that at age 65 the BSPS2 would provide a higher level of benefits than the PPF.
 As such, the calculation on the basis of entering the BSPS2 should be carried out.
 For clarity, compensation should be based on the BSPS2's normal retirement age of 65 for the reasons explained.